k-xo/diffnote/README.md

-# DiffNote
+# diffnote

 ## Overview
-DiffNote is a CLI tool designed to generate commit messages automatically based on Git diffs. using a gpt assistant it analyzes your code changes and suggests relevant commit messages, that adhere to the conventional commit spec
+diffnote is a CLI tool designed to generate commit messages automatically based on Git diffs. using a gpt assistant it analyzes your code changes and suggests relevant commit messages, that adhere to the conventional commit spec

 ## Installation

-To install DiffNote, ensure you have Python installed on your system.
+To install diffnote, ensure you have Python installed on your system.
 Then, run the following command:

 ```shell
 pip install diffnote